yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 035d37339d296b1a7ea8c7f04cf33eb0e8fd547df58d60259c9e4d9404795cd7f1
 ```

-F. *Performed by coin/note owner after receiving the confirmation code from the minter/engraver.
+F. *Is performed by a coin/note owner after receiving the confirmation code from their minter/engraver.
 If public address doesn't match the results of the next command, coin/note owner should not "load" the coin with the denomination printed on the coin.
 Observe the result matches TP3*
 ```
 % bx ek-public-to-address 'knock knock' cfrm3CdFNyDReVUXn2weQYL4Q3sGsRyFYSNBbrK5qfpFyCXCNKPPJicRxuxmLiN3ZtjVafCLZuc
 ```